max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

-AutoAnimate(obj [SceneObject]) : AutoAnimate object
+QuickFlow(obj [SceneObject]) : QuickFlow object
-	A simple way to do in/out animations on any object!
+	A simple way to animate objects with just a single line of code!

-		Example, showing all properties:
+	All animations work for orthographic and perspective objects.
+	Pass 'undefined' for an argument to use its default value.

+		Example:

-			var anim = new AutoAnimate(script.object)							// create an instance
+			var anim = new QuickFlow(script.object)											// create an instance
-			anim.fadeIn(duration, delay, easeFunction)							// start fade-in (if a visual component is present), automatically enables the sceneobject. arguments are optional. duration: length of animation. delay: wait before animation start. easeFunction: animation look-up curve. defaults differ. anim.fadeOut(duration, delay, easeFunction)							// start fade-out
+			anim.fadeIn(duration, delay, easeFunction)										// start fade-in (if a visual component is present), automatically enables the sceneobject.

+		All animations and their (optional) arguments:

+			.fadeIn(delay, duration, easeFunction)											// start fade-in (enables SceneObject on start) .fadeOut(delay, duration, easeFunction)											// start fade-out (disables SceneObject and all running animations on end)
-			anim.scaleIn(duration, delay, easeFunction)							// start scale-in (automatically picks ScreenTransform if present, otherwise uses local scale on the Transform) anim.scaleOut(duration, delay, easeFunction)						// start scale-out
+			.scaleIn(delay, duration, easeFunction)											// start scale-in (enables SceneObject on start) .scaleOut(delay, duration, easeFunction)										// start scale-out (disables SceneObject and all running animations on end)
+			.squeeze(delay, strength, duration)												// do scale squeeze .rotateAround(delay, rotations, axis, duration, easeFunction)					// do rotational swirl .scaleTo(delay, toScale, duration, easeFunction)								// scale towards new size (overrides other rotation animations) .moveTo(delay, point, duration, easeFunction)									// move towards new position (local screen space if ScreenTransform, world space if Transform) (overrides other position animations)
+			.keepBlinking(delay, interval, strength, easeFunction)							// keep blinking .lookAt(delay, point, duration, easeFunction)									// rotate to look at a point (local screen space if ScreenTransform, world space if Transform) (overrides other rotation animations)
+			.keepRotating(delay, speed, axis)												// keep rotating around an axis .keepBouncingRotation(delay, strength, interval, axis, easeFunction, smoothIn)	// keep bouncing a rotation around an axis .keepBouncingPosition(delay, distance, interval, axis, easeFunction, smoothIn)	// keep bouncing a position up and down along an axis
+			.keepBouncingScale(delay, strength, interval, easeFunction, smoothIn)			// keep bouncing a scale .stop(delay)																	// stop all active animations (overrides all other animations) .reset(delay, duration, easeFunction)											// stop and undo all animations, back to original (before animations were applied) (overrides all other animations)
+			.loop	 																		// repeats all animations added so far (no animations can be added after this)

-		Each animation returns the object itself, so they could be chained into a one-liner like so:
+		Each animation returns the same QuickFlow object, so they can be easily chained into one-liners like so:

-			new AutoAnimate(script.object).fadeIn(.5).scaleIn(.5);				// does a fade-in and a scale-in at the same time, with custom durations
+			- new QuickFlow(object).rotateAround(0, 1)														// instantly do 1 clockwise rotation
+			- new QuickFlow(object).fadeOut(0, .5).scaleOut(0, .5)											// fade-out and scale-out, for 0.5 seconds
+			- new QuickFlow(object).keepBlinking().squeeze(.5)												// blinking alpha, squeeze after half a second
+			- new QuickFlow(object).moveTo(0, new vec3(0,100,0), 1).reset(1, .6, EaseFunctions.Bounce.Out)	// move 1m up for 1s, after 1s reset (go back down) with a bouncing animation of 0.6s
+			- new QuickFlow(object).moveTo(0, new vec2(0,1), 1).reset(1, .6, EaseFunctions.Bounce.Out)		// same as above, but for objects with a ScreenTransform
+			- new QuickFlow(object).keepBouncingPosition().keepBouncingScale().keepBouncingRotation()		// continuous wiggly animation

+		Tips:
+			- the first argument of any animation is always 'delay', which has a default value of 0
-		Note: after the last out-animation stops playing, the SceneObject will automatically be disabled.
+			- after the last out-animation stops playing, the SceneObject will automatically be disabled
+			- when chaining animations as a one-liner, it's best to chain them chronologically (so their delay values increase from left to right)
+			- the overruling animations that influence others (e.g. 'reset' or 'stop') only stop the animations starting before them